tannewt/wa-law.org/bill/2021-22/hb/1572/1/README.md

 # House Bill 1572

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1572.xml)
+## Section 1
+> This section adds a new section to an existing chapter [82.08](/rcw/82_excise_taxes/82.08_retail_sales_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.08_retail_sales_tax.md) for context.

+1. The tax levied by RCW 82.08.020 does not apply to sales of motor vehicles to a rental car company, if the motor vehicle is used exclusively for the purpose of renting to consumers in the ordinary course of business, and is:

+    a.
+An electric vehicle; or

+    b.
+A hybrid vehicle.

+2. This exemption is available only if the buyer provides the seller with an exemption certificate in a form and manner as prescribed by the department.

+3. For purposes of this section, the following definitions apply:

+    a.
+"Electric vehicle" means a vehicle that uses energy stored in rechargeable battery packs or in hydrogen fuel cells and which relies solely on electric motors for propulsion.

+    b.
+"Hybrid vehicle" means a vehicle with a hybrid propulsion system that operates on both traditional fuel and stored electricity.

+    c.
+"Motor vehicle" means a vehicle that is self-propelled and that is capable of being moved upon a public highway.

+    d.
+"Rental car company" has the same meaning as provided in RCW 48.115.005.

+4. This section expires January 1, 2032.

+## Section 2
+> This section adds a new section to an existing chapter [82.12](/rcw/82_excise_taxes/82.12_use_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.12_use_tax.md) for context.

+1. The provisions of this chapter do not apply with respect to the use of a motor vehicle by a rental car company, if the motor vehicle is used exclusively for the purpose of renting to consumers in the ordinary course of business, and is:

+    a.
+An electric vehicle; or

+    b.
+A hybrid vehicle.

+2. The definitions in section 1 of this act apply to this section.

+3. This section expires January 1, 2032.

 ## Section 3
 > This section modifies existing section [82.08.020](/rcw/82_excise_taxes/82.08_retail_sales_tax.md).
 Here is the [modified chapter](rcw/82_excise_taxes/82.08_retail_sales_tax.md) for context.